o-sam-o/conviz/README.md

  * Add an indicator about fleet number e.g. leaving 1787 is first fleet
  * Link boats to wikipedia
  * Provide links to famous convicts
- * Add map ect to convict page
  * Make the top boats graph a stacked bar graph showing how many convicts per each voyage

 TODO

+ * Fix lat and long of norfork island
  * Add blurb to each data page - e.g. Boats
  * Create a page for every boat
  * Create a page for every county
- * Add maps to individual convict pages
  * Add a graph indicating how early / late a convict was added
+ * Add gauge of term to show convict page

  * Download all records as CSV
  * Fix terms table sort